SpellholdStudios/Saradas_Magic_for_BG2/README.md

 <details><summary>spoiler:</summary>
 <p><br>
-<em>In his youth, he used to cooperate with a renowned organization that Jaheira knows very well and that seeks to maintain balance in Faer n.</em>
+<em>In his youth, he used to cooperate with a renowned organization that Jaheira knows very well and that seeks to maintain balance in Faerûn.</em>
 </p>
 </details>